 I did make a few friends.
 A kind of dorky waiter named Bruce took me under his wing.
 It became obvious after awhile that the other waiters didn’t like him much, so just the fact that I was nice to him made me his best friend.
 He took me to the hotel night club, where every night there was a jazz ensemble playing standards, and then a comedian.
 I was allowed to order drinks in spite of my age because everyone assumed I had to be older to work there.
 I got to know the cocktail waitresses, and they nicknamed me “tushy-face” because the skin on my face was so smooth (no beard yet).
 I ordered Black Russians and got drunk for the first time.

 One night, after a Black Russian, I was about to head back to the bungalow, when suddenly all the lights in the hotel went out.
 There was a lot of commotion in the hallways, but I went into the kitchen and grabbed a candle so I could find my way down the hill.
 I lit it and cupped my hands around it to keep the wind from blowing it out, and I made my way down.
-I opened the door to my bungalow and stuck the candle inside, only to see a large female ass, completely lit up by the glow of my candle.
-This female, whose face I couldn’t see, was riding on top of one of the bimmies, and they were so deep into each other (so to speak), that they just kept on going, paying no regard to me passing through.
+I opened the door to my bungalow and stuck the candle inside, only to see a large naked female butt, completely lit up by the glow of my candle.
+This female, whose face I couldn’t see, was riding on top of one of the staff, and they were so deep into each other (so to speak), that they just kept on going, paying no regard to me passing through.
 Hmmm, maybe my uncle was right.

 Once I got to my bedroom, I did what I had done almost every night since I arrived.
 I got out my little transistor radio and tuned it to 720, where I could get the Cubs games.
 WGN radio was what was called a clear channel station (not the corporation, which came much later).
 There were several designated stations, WGN being one of them, that had a frequency that no other station in the country was allowed to broadcast on.
 So late at night, even up in the Catskills, I could get the Cubs games.
 And as the summer went on, it got more exciting, because they were still in first place.